 Financial instruments valued on the basis of quoted prices in an active market are recognised in the Quoted prices category.
 Financial instruments valued substantially on the basis of other observable input are recognised in the Observable input category.
 This category covers instruments such as derivatives valued on the basis of observable yield curves and exchange rates and illiquid mortgage bonds valued by reference to the value of similar, liquid bonds.
 Other financial instruments valued substantially on the basis of non-observable input are recognised in the Non-observable input category.
+This category.
+This category.
+This category covers instruments valued substantially on the basis of non-observable input are recognised in the Non-observable input category.
 This category covers instruments such as unlisted shares, some unlisted bonds and a very limited portion of the derivatives portfolio.